solo-io/bumblebee/docs/getting_started.md

 } connection_count SEC(".maps.counter");
 ```

 Note the `ipv4_addr` type.
-It is defined in `solo_types.h`.
+This type is defined in `solo_types.h`.
 While it is simply defined to be a `u32`, this type definition is a hint to `bee` to format this field as an IPv4 address.

-Now, let's define the probes code:
+Now, let's define the code for our probe:

 ```C
 SEC("kprobe/tcp_v4_connect")